zebbra/xlsxir/OVERVIEW.md

 # Xlsxir

 Xlsxir is an Elixir library that parses `.xlsx` files using Simple API for XML (SAX) parsing via the [Erlsom](https://github.com/willemdj/erlsom) Erlang library, extracts the data to an Erlang Term Storage (ETS) process and provides various functions for accessing the data.
 Xlsxir supports ISO 8601 date formats and large files.
-Testing has been limited to various documents I have created or have access to and any issues submitted through GitHub, though I have succesfully parsed a worksheet containing 100 rows and 514K columns.
+Testing has been limited to various documents I have created or have access to and any issues submitted through GitHub, though I have succesfully parsed a worksheet containing 100 columns and 514K rows.
 Please submit any issues found and they will be addressed ASAP.

 ## Installation